About Us

 • Teacher training and mentoring

-For students aspiring to represent New Zealand at IYPT we recommend a two year participation.
+For students aspiring to represent New Zealand at IYPT we recommend a two year participation cycle.
 In the first they learn about the Tournament by taking part.
-In they apply that knowledge to improve their research and results.
+In the second they apply that knowledge to improve their research and results.

 a process flow showing the two year cycle of participation in the Tournament for students aspiring to be in the NZ rep team